MSCI-245-342/lab-hw-basicbooks/instructions.md

 ```
 We will be checking for your "Yay" commit message, and so please use the message as per above.

 I encourage you to go and check out your repository in GitHub, but please **never** directly edit any of your files via GitHub.
 Please always edit them via your repository in Codio.
-(If you do edit in GitHub, usually the correct fix is to do a `git pull` from Codio, but please, let's avoid the issue all together.)
+(If you do edit in GitHub, usually the correct fix is to do a `git pull` from Codio, but please, let's avoid the issue altogether.)

 ### End of Lab